aryklein/aryklein.github.io/content/posts/how_to_submit_a_PKGBUILD_to_the_AUR.md

 git push origin master
 ```

-> Note: every time you modify the PKGBUILD, you need to update the checksums and the
+> **Note**: every time you modify the PKGBUILD, you need to update the checksums and the
 `.SRCINFO` file.